cdap-guides/cdap-cube-guide/README.rst

 Application Design
 ------------------
-For this guide, we will assume that we are processing events from a sensor network of traffic monitors.
-Each traffic monitor covers a given road segment and provides periodic reports of the number of passing vehicles, and a count of any traffic accidents that have occurred.

-Sensors report in from the network by sending event records containing the following fields:

-- ``road_segment_id``: ``LONG`` (unique identifier for the road segment)
-- ``timestamp``: ``YYYY-MM-DD hh:mm:ss`` formatted
-- ``event_type``:

-    - ``VEHICLE``: indicates a count of vehicles passing the sensor since the last report
-    - ``ACCIDENT``: indicates a count of traffic accidents since the last report

-- ``count``: ``INT``
+For this guide we will assume we are processing logs of a web-site that are produce by apache web server.
+The data is collected from multiple servers and is sent to our application over HTTP.
+There are number of `tools <http://docs.cdap.io/cdap/current/en/developers-manual/ingesting-tools/index.html>`__ that can help you with the ingestion task.
+We will not get into details of those in this guide to not focus.

 The application consists of the following components: